AkshayTyagi292/Sorting-Visualizer/README.md

 As we play it, Bubble Sort algorithm runs for the array which are created randomly however no. of arrays are fixed.

 Got hepled in understanding and coding from Radu Mariescu-Istodor https://www.youtube.com/@Radu

+12 July 2023: Added the project in Github Account AkshayTyagi292 from AkshayTyagi001.